OUR MISSION

 Board Member

 Was born and raised in Chicagoland.
-He has worked and lived in Chicago’s near south side for over 20 years.
-Naveed has been practicing internal medicine and sleep medicine in multiple settings including the Cook County Health System, IMAN clinic, and in private practice.
-His current role is Chief of Medical Staff at INSIGHT Hospital & Medical Center, the first Muslim-led safety net hospital in the nation.
-His community work has focused on Muslim initiatives on the south side of Chicago and he has been attending Ta’leef since 2012.
+He has worked and lived on Chicago’s Near South Side for over 20 years.
+Naveed has been practicing internal medicine and sleep medicine in multiple settings, including the Cook County Health System, IMAN clinic, and in private practice.
+His current role is Chief of Medical Staff at INSIGHT Hospital & Medical Center, the nation's first Muslim-led safety-net hospital.
+His community work has focused on Muslim initiatives on the south side of Chicago, and he has been attending Ta’leef since 2012.
 He is the proud father of four and is currently working on getting his table tennis game to the next level!

 Zeeshan Mukhtar